 Young Earth Creationism has been criticised for lacking a solid scientific basis.
 It also should be criticized for lacking a solid Biblical basis.

 Alice C. Linsley

-Young Earth Creationists use Archbishop James Ussher’s chronology to date the age of the earth.
-They believe that the genealogies in Genesis 5 and 11 are chronological, and can be used to estimate when God created.
+Young Earth Creationists use Archbishop James Ussher’s chronology to date the age of the Earth.
+They believe that the genealogies in Genesis 5 and 11 are chronological and can be used to estimate when God created the Earth.
 They calculate the earth's age at 6000 years on the basis of lifespans assigned to the men named in Genesis 5 and 11.
 They ignore the line of Cain in Genesis 4 because they assume that his line became extinct in Noah's flood.

 Usher's scheme is terribly flawed.
 He failed to recognize that the so-called "genealogies" are actually King Lists.
 These lists are not generational, but regnal, and the reigns of some kings coincided.
 Tubal-Cain (Gen. 4) and Methuselah (Gen. 5) ruled at the same time.
 Tubal-Cain's sister, Naamah, married Methuselah.
 (See diagram below.)
 This is an example of how people abuse Biblical lists.